 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace within both the lounge and family room.
+There is a fireplace within the lounge which is blocked and appears disused.

 Internal decorations Visually inspected.
 Internal decorative finishes are generally papered or painted.

 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the utility room.
+The electrical consumer unit is located within a hallway cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains supply.

-The gas meter is located in an external meter box.
+The gas meter is located within the garage.

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower rooms comprise white suites containing low level W.C., wash hand basin and shower cabinet.
-There are fitted sink units within the kitchen and utility room.
+Sanitary fittings in the bathroom comprise a white suite with low level wc, wash hand basin and bath.

+Water, plumbing, bathroom fittings There is a stainless steel sink unit within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Scottish Gas' wall mounted gas heating boiler situated within the roof space.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+There is a 'Worcester' wall mounted gas heating boiler situated within the utility room.
+This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.
+Drainage Drainage covers etc were not lifted

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the main sewerage system.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.